paulej/perc-framework/draft-jones-perc-private-media-framework.md

 ~~~
 Figure: E2E and HBH Keys Used for Authenticated Encryption

-The PERC Double draft specification [@!I-D.jennings-perc-double] uses standard SRTP key material and recommended cryptographic transform(s) to first form the inner, end-to-end SRTP cryptographic context.
+The PERC Double draft specification [@!I-D.jennings-perc-double] uses standard SRTP keying material and recommended cryptographic transform(s) to first form the inner, end-to-end SRTP cryptographic context.
 That end-to-end SRTP cryptographic context **MAY** be used to encrypt some RTP header extensions along with RTP media content.
-The output of this is treated like an RTP packet and encrypted again, with (optionally) standard SRTP key material and recommended cryptographic transform(s), using the outer hop-by-hop cryptographic context.
+The output of this is treated like an RTP packet and encrypted again, with (optionally) standard SRTP keying material and recommended cryptographic transform(s), using the outer hop-by-hop cryptographic context.
 The endpoint executes the entire Double operation while the MDD just performs the outer, hop-by-hop operation.

 RTCP can only be encrypted hop-by-hop, not end-to-end.
 This framework introduces no additional step for RTCP authenticated encryption, so the procedures needed are specified in [@!RFC3711] and use the same outer, hop-by-hop cryptographic context chosen in the Double operation described above.